SergioGomis/project-mongodb-videogames/README.md

 ## Challenge: New office location

-Our brand-new videogames company, **Fictional Games Ltd.**, need a nice location for its headquarters and we have a bunch of suggestions of our employees.
+Our brand-new videogames company, **Fictional Games Ltd.**, needs a nice location for its headquarters and we have a bunch of suggestions of our employees.
 A little weird suggestions, to be said.
 We'll try to make the most of them happy.

 ### The scope